YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-:CODE:`YDB_LOCK_TIMEOUT` — This return code from lock acquisition functions indicates that the specified timeout was reached without requested locks being acquired.
+:CODE:`YDB_LOCK_TIMEOUT` — This return code from lock acquisition functions indicates that the specified timeout was reached without the requested locks being acquired.

 :CODE:`YDB_OK` — This the standard return code of all functions following successful execution.

-:CODE:`YDB_TP_RESTART` — Code returned to YottaDB by an application function that packages a transaction to indicate that it wishes YottaDB to restart the transaction, or by a YottaDB function invoked within a transaction to its caller that the database engine has detected that it will be unable to commit the transaction and will
+:CODE:`YDB_TP_RESTART` — Return code to YottaDB from an application function that implements a transaction to indicate that it wishes YottaDB to restart the transaction, or by a YottaDB function invoked within a transaction to its caller that the database engine has detected that it will be unable to commit the transaction and will